 Glenn Gould - The Goldberg Variations (1956), 5/10

-Going in with an open mind and with a liking for some but not all of Bach’s compositions, I couldn’t help but be disappointed with this recording.
-I do think that my disinterest in this style of baroque and Gould’s interpretations of Bach’s works in general provided a tinge of inherent dissonance in my ears, but even after a dozen or so listens it doesn’t do much for me beyond provide ambiance.
-Granted, there are pieces here that are performed with flawless execution and impressive passion, but they are outnumbered by what I would call an academic performance of emotionally dry compositions.
-This is odd for me to write as someone who enjoys études and their academic precision, and a slew of other music that has been called overly cerebral and ‘boring’.
-That being said, there are études and ‘mathematical’ compositions with far more moving emotional swells, both high and low, than Bach’s Goldberg variations.
-I would concede that this is by and far Gould’s most impressive and enjoyable recording that I have heard; I made the amateurish mistake of purchasing one of his performances before listening to it in full, and it has collected dust for years.
-Again, I gave it many repeated listens on the turntable and it did nothing for me.
-Almost beyond nothing, it was frustratingly lacking in compassion and void of beauty beyond the surface level impression.
-Sometimes mechanical playing works for the listener and sometimes it does not, unfortunately I find that this recording does not work for me.
-Gould’s impressive and groundbreaking performance essentially has become a relic that I will not be returning to.
-There exist far too many more touching pieces of classical music to listen to and discover
+Gould's performances are often criticized for their coldness.
+There are pieces on this record that are performed with flawless execution and impressive passion, but they are outnumbered by what I would call an academic performance of emotionally dry compositions.
+There is a similar feeling one experiences during a barrage of études for their academic precision, and while a slew of other music has similarly been called overly cerebral and ‘boring’, Gould transcends this limitation at times.
+There are études and ‘mathematical’ compositions with far more moving emotional swells, both high and low, than Bach’s Goldberg variations, but the technique behind Gould's presentations is admirable and irreproducible.
+This is by and far Gould’s most impressive and enjoyable recording to most.
+Yet these performances exist as frustratingly lacking in compassion and void of beauty beyond surface level impression.
+Sometimes mechanical playing works for the listener and sometimes it does not, unfortunately this recording does not exude the kind of beauty that universally reaches beyond Bach's compositions.
+Gould’s impressive and groundbreaking performance has essentially become a relic that is not worth returning to after a first encounter.
+There exist far too many touching pieces of classical music to listen to and discover beyond The Goldberg Variations.